kcsalerno/wing-span/README.md

         * If behind, what do you have to adjust to complete the project?
 Don't just hope that things will improve.
 Take concrete steps to simplify or remove features.
 * Ask questions.
 Even though you control the specification, your classmates and instructors are invaluable resources.
     * Ask clarifying questions.
 Don't make assumptions when things aren't clear.
+* Work back to front - either by method or by layer.
 * Test as you go.